 On our last major hike, I purchased from Costco a bag of Cashew Clusters.
 And, as with all new foods, I looked at the ingredients and say to myself: I can make that! ha ha.
 So, that is what I did.
+Not saying you can’t make this another way, but I wanted to copy the package exactly!
 The ingredients on the bag were:

 Cashews, Almonds, Cane Sugar, Pumpkin Seed Kernels, Rice Syrup, Sea Salt and Honey.

 I purchased some cashew pieces, almonds, sunflower seeds, and peanuts for mine.
 I also had to find Rice Syrup!
 I don’t shop specialty health food stores normally, but I wanted to get some rice syrup, since we’ve never used it before.
 It was fairly easy to find.
 The health food store kept it by the honey/agave/maple syrup products.
 There was one organic jar that was almost $8, but I chose the un-organic one for $4.
 (I have a feeling this jar will last for many years.)